mawuasi-fortunato/weather-app-react/README.md

 [https://openweathermap.org/](https://openweathermap.org/)

-Create and account if you haven't already and generate a new api key.
+Create an account if you haven't it already and generate a new api key.

 Put the generated api key in the variable `REACT_APP_WEATHER_API_KEY` inside .env file.